Mr Pleavin is our curriculum leader for Computing.

 Our Implementation for our Computing Curriculum

 Our school computing curriculum is delivered throughout the year by both class teachers and our computing specialist.
 Computing is the new ICT and can be divided into 3 areas: Computer Science, Information Technology and Digital Literacy (which includes eSafety).
 We have then categorised the aims for the new computing curriculum as identified in the Programme of Study issued by the Department for Education into these three areas.
-We follow a scheme that has been produced by Knowsley’s Leadership Hub to produce that facilitates the implementation of the Computing curriculum across Key Stages 1&2.
-The scheme sets out a plan for each delivery of the new Computing Curriculum for an academic year and includes six-week lesson outlines for Reception to Year 6 classes.
-It has been linked against the national computing curriculum objectives.
+We follow a scheme that has been produced by Purple Mash that facilitates the implementation of the Computing curriculum across Key Stages 1&2 which has been linked against the national computing curriculum objectives.

 The Impact of Our Computing Curriculum